Aarogyaa Bharat

 Final Verdict: Is the 8-Hour Sleep Rule a Myth?

-It’s not a myth—but it’s not a strict rule either.
+It’s not a myth but it’s not a strict rule either.

+Think of the 8-hour guideline as a helpful starting point, not a fixed requirement.
 What matters more than the number is your overall sleep quality, consistency, and how you feel during the day.
 Getting 7 hours of deep, uninterrupted sleep is far better than 9 hours of broken or shallow rest.
+The goal is to find your personal “sweet spot” based on your body, schedule, and health needs.

 Practical Tips to Improve Sleep (Whether You Need 7 or 9 Hours)